moderndatacompany/dataos.info/docs/resources/stacks/bento/bloblang/bloblang_core_features.md

 ### **Metadata**

-Bento messages contain metadata that is separate from the main payload, in Bloblang you can modify the metadata of the resulting message with the meta assignment keyword.
-Metadata values of the resulting message are referenced within queries with @:
+Bento messages contain metadata that is separate from the main payload.
+In Bloblang, the metadata of the resulting message can be modified using the `meta` assignment keyword.
+Metadata values are referenced within queries using the `@` prefix.

 ```yaml
 # Reference a metadata value